Denise Holstein

-Denise Holstein (6 February 1927 in Rouen) is an Auschwitz concentration camp survivor and Holocaust witness, who was liberated on 15 April 1945.
+Denise Holstein (6 February 1927 – 16 November 2024) was a French Auschwitz concentration camp survivor and Holocaust witness, who was liberated on 15 April 1945.
 As a Holocaust witness, Holstein tells her story in two books and in a documentary made by a student from the Lycée Corneille in Rouen.
 For almost fifty years, Holstein never spoke about her life before writing about it.
-As a Holocaust witness, Holstein visits school children, to describe and share her experiences.
+As a Holocaust witness, Holstein visited school children, to describe and share her experiences.

-Life
+Early life

-Holstein was born in Rouen into a wealthy and refined Jewish family.
-Her father, Bernard Holstein, who born in Kaunas in the Russian Empire (now Lithuania) on 20 August 1890 and was a dental surgeon.
+Holstein was born in Rouen, France into a wealthy and refined Jewish family.
+Her father, Bernard Holstein, was born in Kaunas in the Russian Empire (now Lithuania) on 20 August 1890 and was a dental surgeon.
 Bernard Holstein fought in two wars and was a reserve officer.
 Her mother, Juliette Holstein née Cohen was born on 16 October 1902 in Paris.
 She had a brother Jean who was born 26 July 1924.
 She studied at the Lycée Corneille and the Lycée Jeanne-d'Arc.